 There are many Millennium bridges, large and small, up and down the country, displaying many fine features.
 But pride of place must surely go to the two "big boys" - Gateshead and London.
 The history of the London bridge has been dogged with disaster, which leaves the £22 million Gateshead bridge, with its unique opening mechanism, as the front runner in the hall of fame.
 The bridge was opened on 17 September 2001.
+Although known as the Gateshead bridge, it does of course link up to Newcastle on the north bank.

 There is no shortage of websites recording and describing this amazing piece of engineering.
 The best site for factual information is the Gateshead Borough site which also includes a timetable for times of the bridge opening.
 More detailed information about the bridge construction is given in an article in Architecture Week .